 In the classic visual editor, creating buttons on your page or post could be a hassle, and was easier done with the help of a plugin.
 Now with Gutenberg, you’ll be able to easily add buttons to your content.

 The Button block gives you a lot of options for configuring your buttons’ style and color.
 You can also provide a URL you want each button to connect to.
 Additionally, there are even blocks that can provide specific options for payment-related buttons.

 In our opinion, the main benefit of the Gutenberg editor is its intuitive interface.
 Even those with very little experience can use it to put together cohesive and beautiful content.

 In addition, Gutenberg provides a distraction-free experience.
 With blocks, users no longer need to rely on menu bars.
 Instead, the entire content creation process – including writing, editing, and formatting – can be handled on the white, minimal screen.

 Early in development, there was concern over the fact that Gutenberg did not work with the custom meta boxes added in many plugins.
 These are common in tools such as Yoast SEO, CoSchedule, and Jetpack.
 However, there are now ways to circumvent that problem with a little bit of programming knowledge.

 What Does Gutenberg Mean for the Future of WordPress?

-For plugins and their developers, Gutenberg can be a bit of a headache, since backward compatibility isn’t available.
+Gutenberg can be a little bit of a headache for plugins and their developers, since backward compatibility isn’t available.
 As such, developers will need to update their plugins and themes to ensure that they are fully compatible with the new editor.